 AGN STORM 1 yielded a number of surprising results.
-The single most important lesson from this campaign is that intensive multi-wavelength monitoring enables us to decipher the relationships between different spectral properties including the presence (or lack) of reverberation, and the role of obscuration in the reprocessing of radiation.
+The single most important lesson from this campaign is that intensive multiwavelength monitoring enables us to decipher the relationships between different spectral properties including the presence (or lack) of reverberation, and the role of obscuration in the reprocessing of radiation.
 Among the interesting and unexpected results from AGN STORM 1 are the following:

-- Longer-wavelength continuum variations follow shorter-wavelength continuum variations from the UV through the NIR in a pattern largely consistent with the temperature gradient expected from a standard Shakura-Sunyaev thin accretion disk (Shakura & Sunyaev 1973), but suggesting a disk that is three times larger (Edelson et al. 2015; Fausnaugh et al. 2016a; Starkey et al. 2017).
+- Longer-wavelength continuum variations follow shorterwavelength continuum variations from the UV through the near-infrared (NIR) in a pattern largely consistent with the temperature gradient expected from a standard Shakura- Sunyaev thin accretion disk (Shakura & Sunyaev 1973), but suggesting a disk that is three times larger (McHardy et al. 2014; Edelson et al. 2015; Fausnaugh et al. 2016; Starkey et al. 2017).
 However, the X-ray variations and those at longer wavelengths are not simply related (e.g., Gardner & Done 2017; Edelson et al. 2019). - 2.
 The emission-line lags were much smaller than expected from the well-established relationship between the AGN luminosity and the time-delayed response of the broad emission lines.
-Given the luminosity of NGC 5548 and its past behavior, the expected H $\beta$ lag was ~ 20 days, but the observed delay was only ~ 6 days (Pei et al. 2017). - 3.
-The time lag between the UV and optical continuum variations is the same as the time lag between the UV continuum variations and the most rapidly responding emission lines (He II $\lambda$ 1640 and He II $\lambda$ 4686, ~ 2 days; Fausnaugh et al. 2016b). - 4.
+Given the luminosity of NGC 5548 and its past behavior, the expected H β lag was ~20 days, but the observed delay was only ~6 days (Pei et al. 2017). - 3.
+The time lag between the UV and optical continuum variations is the same as the time lag between the UV continuum variations and the most rapidly responding emission lines (He II λ 1640 and He II λ 4686, \sim 2 days; Fausnaugh et al. 2016). - 4.
 During part of the AGN STORM 1 program, all of the emission lines and the high-ionization absorption lines apparently decoupled from the continuum variations (the so-called "BLR holiday" of Goad et al. 2016). - 5.
-The "velocity-delay maps," i.e., the projection of the BLR into the two observables of time delay and line-of-sight velocity, suggest the presence of
+The "velocity-delay maps," i.e., the projection of the BLR into the two observables of time delay and line-of-sight velocity, suggest the presence of an inclined disk, but the response of the far side of the disk is weaker than expected (Horne et al. 2021).
+Direct modeling of the spectra yields similar results (Williams et al. 2020).